-The effects of status perceptions on immigration attitudes
+Queen Bee Immigrant: The effects of status perceptions on immigration attitudes; Working Paper

-This work focuses on studying the dynamics of inter-minority relations and attempts to uncover the influence of the minority-group’s status position in the host country on its members’ attitudes towards other minorities.
-I hypothesize that relative status deprivation, that is the negative difference in status between own ethnic/national group and that of the native majority, has a negative impact on group members’ attitudes toward an even lower ranked status group (such as refugees).
-In order to test these predictions, an online experiment (N=1000) is implemented, where participants with migration background residing in Germany receive either a positive or a negative evaluation of their own ethnic/national ingroup, as evaluated by a group of participants from the majority population, while fixing the evaluations of other immigrant groups.
-Thereafter, multiple attitudinal and one quasi-behavioral measure of position towards immigration of refugees are elicited.
-I test for the possible channels of the effect, including the change in perceived norm, indirect reciprocity, and preference for equality of treatment.
+This work studies the dynamics of inter-minority relations and attempts to uncover the influence of the minority-group’s status position in the host country on its members’ attitudes towards other minorities.
+I hypothesize that relative status deprivation, that is the negative difference in status between own ethnic/national group and that of the native majority, has a negative impact on group members’ attitudes toward an even lower ranked status group.
+In order to test these predictions, an online experiment (N=1.159) is implemented, where participants with migration background residing in Germany randomly receive either a positive or a negative evaluation of their own ethnic/national ingroup, as evaluated by a group of participants from the native majority population, while fixing the evaluations of other immigrant groups.
+The results show that participants whose in-group received a negative evaluation are systematically less willing to donate to an organization supporting refugees and express more negative views of the refugees from the Middle East.
+Furthermore, receiving negative evaluation impacts participants’ perceived descriptive norms regarding the expression of non-acceptance of refugees (and other low-status out-groups) among the majority population, indicating that the treatment effect on behavior is moderated by its effect on perceived norms.
+Additionally, I study the role of indirect reciprocity as a possible moderator of observed treatment effects.

 This paper studies the consequences of productivity shocks on conflict behavior in the presence of loss aversion.
 In a first step, I incorporate expectation based loss preferences a la Kőszegi and Rabin (2006, 2007) into a Hirshleifer-Skaperdas conflict game and show that negative productivity shocks entail higher conflict investments if agents are loss averse (and lower investments if agents are gain-seeking); the reverse holds in case of a positive productivity shock.
 In a second step, a lab experiment (N=496) was conducted with participants playing repeated guns-and-butter conflict game under changing productivity regimes.
 The experimental results reveal that while adverse productivity shocks (channeled through loss aversion) have the predicted effects, positive productivity shocks lead to the predicted increase in conflict investment among gain-seeking but fail to reduce conflict investment among loss-averse participants.
 Furthermore, absent any changes in productivity level, conflict investments are shown to increase in the level of loss aversion.